Sports rage management

 Use ground announcements

-Play announcements on game/event days that remind people to be sport rage free.
+Play announcements on game/event days that remind people to be sports rage free.

 Promote positive messages